jennybc/here_here/README.md

 ## The fine print

 `here::here()` figures out the top-level of your current project using some sane heuristics.
-It looks at working directory, checks a criterion and, if not satisfied, moves up to parent directory and checks again.
+It looks at the working directory, checks the criteria below and, if not satisfied, moves up to the parent directory and checks again.
 Lather, rinse, repeat.

 Here are the criteria.
 The order doesn’t really matter because all of them are checked for each directory before moving up to the parent